 We are pleased that you will be joining us for a Midwest Faculty Seminar.
 To make your stay at the University of Chicago as pleasant as possible, we have tried to anticipate the questions you may have regarding the organization of the seminar and your accommodations.
 If you have further questions, please don’t hesitate to contact us at 773.834.4439 or at firstname.lastname@example.org

-Location: The seminar will meet on the University of Chicago Campus, often in the Franke Institute or the Classics building.
+Location: The seminar will meet on the University of Chicago Campus.
 Please refer to the campus map for directions: http://maps.uchicago.edu/campus.shtml.
 Seminars begin at 8:45 a.m. on the Thursday of the conference and conclude by 12:00 p.m. on Saturday.
 Persons with a disability who believe they may need assistance should call us at least one week in advance of the seminar.

-Schedule: A seminar schedule will be sent to you via email and regular mail at least two weeks prior to the seminar.
+Schedule: A seminar schedule will be sent to you via email at least two weeks prior to the seminar.
 Click here to see a sample schedule.
 Please note that the seminar begins at 8:30 a.m. on Thursday and will end by 1:00 p.m. on Saturday.

-Accommodations: All seminar participants who request housing will stay at the Ramada Inn-Lakeshore, 4900 South Lake Shore Drive, approximately 10 blocks from campus.
-The phone number is (773) 288-5800.
+Accommodations: All seminar participants who request housing will stay at the Chicago Lake Shore Hotel, 4900 South Lake Shore Drive.
+The phone number is (800) 237-4933.
 The hotel fee is paid for by the Midwest Faculty Seminar.
 You will, however, be responsible for incidental charges such as telephone usage and meals (to be paid during your stay).
 If you have requested a single room, you will be asked to pay for half the costs of the room (approximately $50/night or $150/total).
 If applicable, you will receive an invoice once hotel reservations have been finalized.

 Unless otherwise specified, a room has been reserved for you to check in on Wednesday before the conference, after 3pm, and out on Saturday, by noon.
 You will need to check out before you come to the seminar on Saturday morning, but you will be able to leave your bags at the front desk in case you need to leave from the hotel (i.e. if you need to catch an airport shuttle).
 You may also bring your bags to campus if you plan on leaving town directly from the University.
 If you are planning to arrive or depart at different times, please let us know in advance

-Transportation: For those flying into Chicago’s O’Hare Airport, Omega Limousine Service is an inexpensive method of traveling to the Ramada Inn-Lakeshore.
+Transportation: For those flying into Chicago’s O’Hare Airport, Omega Limousine Service is an inexpensive method of traveling to the Chicago Lake Shore Hotel.
 If you wish to make reservations or have further questions about their regularly scheduled airport routes, please call Omega Limousine Service at (773) 734-6688 or book online at http://omegashuttle.com/ .
 For those flying into Midway Airport, a taxicab is most convenient and will cost approximately $30.

-Parking: Parking at the hotel is free, though if you wish to drive to campus, a public parking garage is located on the southeast corner of 55th Street and Ellis Avenue.
-The rate is $4 per hour with a $20 maximum fee.
+Parking: Free parking is available at the hotel (your car will be accessible from the garage 24/7).
+If you wish to drive to the conference, a public parking garage is located on the southeast corner of 55th Street and Ellis Avenue.
+The rate is $4 per hour with a $20/day maximum fee.
 Parking in this garage is free from 4:00 p.m. to 7:00 a.m. and on weekends.
 There is ample free parking surrounding the university, though if you don’t arrive early in the morning it can be very difficult to get a spot.
 Parking is generally most plentiful on the Midway, which is directly south of the university, between 59th and 60th Street.

 Meals: Following the final session on Thursday, all participants are cordially invited to a dinner.
 On Friday, lunch will be provided.
 Please let us know as soon as possible if you have any special dietary needs so that I can plan the lunch with the caterer.
 Participants are responsible for all other meals, though we will have coffee, tea and water available throughout the three days and will have light breakfast items available on Saturday morning.
-Breakfast is not included in the hotel service.
-Please plan accordingly.
+A complimentary breakfast is provided by the hotel.